CaZual-T/CZT-Mod-Manager/patch_notes.md

 - Published: 2026-05-16
 - Url: https://github.com/CaZual-T/CZT-Mod-Manager/releases/tag/3.0.12.0

-- converted some of the heavier functions from python to C....thats the short version.
+- Converted some of the heavier functions from python to C....thats the short version.
 	- archive handling
 	- steam detection
 	- czt overview